• Skip to primary navigation

 A group of siberian squill

+Not sure if other plants growing in your yard is a weed or a flower?
 Do you have a hard time recognizing plants that are growing early in the spring?
-Here is an article showing pictures of what early spring plants look like in my yard.
+Here is an article showing pictures of early spring plants in my yard.
 Be careful, some are weeds!
-What plant is this?

 Siberian Squill - Scilla siberica